whzhangg/notes/obsidian_vaults/wenhao's Brain/Book Notes/C++ primer/cpp Classes.md

 We use struct when we are intending for all its members to be public.

 ##### friend
 A class can allow other class or function to access its nonpublic member by making them a *friend*, by including a declaration for that function preceded by the keyword friend.
-Friend declaration can only appear (anywhere) inside a class definition.
+Friend declaration can only appear (anywhere) inside a class definition, and are not affected by access control.

 A friend declaration only specifies access, *it is not a declaration of the function*.
 If we want to use the function, we must also declaration it separately from the friend declaration.
 ```cpp